 The Team at NUsport acknowledge the Traditional Custodians of the land in which the University resides and pay our respects to Elders past, present and emerging.
 We extend this acknowledgement to the Awabakal people of the land in which the Callaghan campus resides and which we work.

 National NAIDOC Week celebrations are held across Australia in the first week of July each year (Sunday to Sunday), to celebrate and recognise the history, culture and achievements of Aboriginal and Torres Strait Islander peoples.
 NAIDOC Week is an opportunity for all Australians to learn about First Nations cultures and histories and participate in celebrations of the oldest, continuous living cultures on earth.

 No matter whether you celebrate at home or in community, there are lots of ways you can honour the history, culture and achievements of Aboriginal and Torres Strait Islander peoples this NAIDOC Week.

-Below are 20 great ideas to help you celebrate NAIDOC Week 2021 in a COVID Safe way.
+Below are 20 great ideas to help you celebrate NAIDOC Week 2022.

 - Virtually attend one of the many of the online events available in the NAIDOC Week Official Calendar

 - Download and display this year’s NAIDOC Week poster or look through the previous poster gallery.